-1. If you have logged out, you need to log in again to f Facebook.
+- 1. If you have logged out you need to log in again to Facebook.
 If you are still logged in to the app, you can forego this step.
-Your device may remember your username and password, in which cane you only need to tap Log In.
+Your device may remember your username and password, in which case you only need to click Log In.
 You should see News Feed.
 Look for and tap STATUS.
 Posting a message on Facebook is the same as posting a status update.
-This will open a page where you can type your message.
+This will open a page where you can type your message. - 2.
+Note that your profile picture has automatically been included.
+In the field What's on your mind? type the sentence, "This is my first Facebook post via an Android mobile device."
+Tap POST to command Facebook to post your message on your page.